Mujeres, myths, and margins: Afro-Dominican women within a capitalist world-economy

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rodriguez, Griselda, "Mujeres, myths, and margins: Afro-Dominican women within a capitalist world-economy" (2010).
 Sociology - Dissertations.
-Paper 66.
+66.